denten-books/plain-text/4-simulation.md

 [^ln1-ndc]: Also known as the "single current" or "single Morse" system.

-[^ln1-bacon]: This volume is also commonly translated as "Of the Dignity and Advancement of Learning," following the Spedding edition.
-The first two books of *The Advancement* appeared first in 1605.
-Together with books 6-9 published in Latin in 1623 they are sometimes referred to as "Of the Advancement and Proficience of Learning or the Partitions of Sciences," following the Oxford 1640 edition.
-I will follow the 1640 English edition here.
-Volume 10, in the new Oxford Collected Works, containing *The Advancement*, is not out at the time of my writing this chapter (2015).

 [^ln1-murray]: The Australian Donald Murray improved on the Baudot system to minimize the amount of "designed to punch as few holes as possible," allotting fewer perforations to common English letters (@murray_setting_1905, 567).